moonymax/Pong/README.md

 # Discord Bot with ChatGPT Integration

 This Discord bot incorporates ChatGPT for chatting and the execution of commands through natural language instructions.
 It also has standard Discord slash commands.
 Although the previous experience was somewhat akin to negotiating with a sentient bomb to deactivate itself.
-With open AI's release of gpt-3.5-turbo-0613 the adherance to the system prompt seems to have resolved the issue of it orienting its behavior on past responses rather than the system prompt.
-The bot is still deeply biased toward Ed Sheeran when asked to play any song.
+With open AI's release of gpt-3.5-turbo-0613 the function calling feature has resolved the reliability issues.
+The bot might nonetheless still be deeply biased toward Ed Sheeran when asked to play any song.

 ## Installation